Mexico City: Cultural Giant & Creative Capital | CoraTravels

 Cultural insights

-Chilango Pride: Mexico City natives ('chilangos') have fierce local pride and unique slang that other Mexicans struggle to understand - embrace the identity.
+Chilango Pride: Mexico City natives ('chilangos') have fierce local pride and unique slang that other Mexicans struggle to understand - embrace the identity as part of broader Mexican cultural traditions.
 Family Hierarchy: Respect for elders is absolute, children kiss grandparents on both cheeks, and multi-generational homes are normal.
 Politeness Protocol: Always greet with 'Buenos días/tardes,' say 'con permiso' when passing someone, and 'provecho' when people are eating.
 Time Flexibility: 'Hora mexicana' means arriving 30 minutes late is normal and respectful - arriving exactly on time to parties makes hosts feel unprepared.
 Machismo vs Reality: Traditional gender roles exist but Mexico City women are highly educated professionals - navigate with cultural sensitivity.

 Useful phrases